outbacky/TOGAF-notes/README.md

 ### Build Patterns

+The architecture team can choose from different delivery patterns depending on the nature of the work. **Greenfield** builds start from nothing — highest risk and cost, but maximum freedom. **Quick Win** increments target early, visible value to build stakeholder confidence. **Reuse/Repeat** patterns (like the Barracuda Class example from the source material) are the most efficient: a design is created once and then deployed multiple times with minor variations.

 | Pattern | Description | Example |
 |---|---|---|
 | **Greenfield** | New build from scratch | New platform deployment |